What is confirmation?

 Confirmation is a milestone early in candidature.
 This involves preparing a written document and presenting it to a panel of experts in your field who assess your capability to complete the degree within the specified candidature time limit.
 You will be questioned on the content of your presentation and have an opportunity to gain valuable feedback.

-All HDR candidates at Deakin are admitted on a provisional basis and must satisfactorily complete the candidature confirmation process at an early stage of candidature.
-The purpose of the confirmation process is to improve the candidate's chances of successfully completing their degree by:
+All research degree students at Deakin are admitted on a provisional basis and must satisfactorily complete the candidature confirmation process at an early stage of candidature.
+The purpose of the confirmation process is to improve the student's chances of successfully completing their degree by:

-Additional benefits of confirmation for the candidate are that it:
+Additional benefits of confirmation for the student are that it:

-The confirmation process is not meant to be intimidating for candidates - the whole purpose is to improve the candidate's chances of success.
-A major reason why some HDR candidates do not finish their degree is that they never actually start (i.e. they get to the end of their candidature time with an incomplete literature review and no clear research question).
-Confirmation requires candidates to focus on a clear definition of their research question at a very early stage, and to plan the rest of the project (including the writing of thesis) on that basis.
+The confirmation process is not meant to be intimidating for students - the whole purpose is to improve the student's chances of success.
+A major reason why some research degree students do not finish their degree is that they never actually start (i.e. they get to the end of their candidature time with an incomplete literature review and no clear research question).
+Confirmation requires students to focus on a clear definition of their research question at a very early stage, and to plan the rest of the project (including the writing of thesis) on that basis.

 The time limits by which confirmation must be completed are as follows.

-All candidates must complete Research integrity training before confirmation.
-There are two scenarios:
+All students must complete Research integrity training before confirmation.

 You can attend a Research integrity training in person by booking via our Events Registration system.
 (These workshops will be listed as they become available).
 Alternatively, you can complete the training online at any time.

-If you have any trouble registering for the site or any other queries regarding the training, please contact: Office of Research integrity
+If you have any trouble registering for the site or any other queries regarding the training, please contact the Office of Research integrity.

-The flow diagram below shows the possible outcomes from the confirmation process.
-Candidates who are not successful first time are given a second chance.
+The flow diagram below shows the possible outcomes from the confirmation process for a PhD student.
+Students who are not successful first time are given a second chance.

-In the case of a masters candidate, the option of transferring to a masters degree would obviously not apply.
+In the case of a Masters student, the flow diagram below is applicable with the removal of the option of transferring to a Masters degree.